gvwilson/thirdbit/src/fiction/madica/index.md

 did.
 It was Santa Claws!

 "Oh no!" she whispered.
 He hadn't raided the fairies in years.
-It couldn't be a coincidence that he had showed up today---he must be after the dinosaur, and it was in her backpack in the playground with Laurellen and Ike!
+It couldn't be a coincidence that he had showed up today—he must be after the dinosaur, and it was in her backpack in the playground with Laurellen and Ike!